 Foremost producer, writer, director and a leading player in the Nigerian motion picture industry, Amaka Igwe, is dead.

-ia’s South-East said she died of an asthma attack while on a pre-production duty of an Igbo soap.
+Information from Enugu in Nigeria’s South-East said she died of an asthma attack while on a pre-production duty of an Igbo soap.
 Amaka, who was based in Lagos, was said to have, made the trip in company of Charles Igwe, her husband of 21 years who is in charge of the business angle of the family’s well regarded production company, bringing to bear his experience as a banker in the management of the company.

 Amaka is easily remembered for her great soaps such as Checkmate and Fuji House of Commotion, as well as for hit movies like Violated.